 2. Add to an Emergency Fund

 Financial hardships are bound to happen.
 If you've lost your job because of COVID-19, you may be having trouble paying your bills.
 Set some financial goals and work on your emergency fund.

 I go over emergency funds in the post linked below, but the general idea is that if you don't have an emergency fund, the $1200 stimulus check is a great way to start one.
 Having at least $1000 in an emergency fund is vital, though having three to six months' worth of living expenses is ideal.

 If you're going to store your stimulus money in an emergency fund, the best place to do it is in an online bank account, such as a high interest savings account at my bank of choice, CIT Bank.
 The best reason to use an online savings account is that they have higher interest rates not found in brick-and-mortar banks.
 Start saving sooner than later.

 Do you have a traditional or Roth IRA?
 If not, you could open one up and use your stimulus check to get started.
 I use and recommend Charles Schwab Bank as a great bank to have a Roth IRA with.

-When investing into your retirement, you'll want a diversified portfolio, and the best way to do this is to invest in index funds.
+When investing for your retirement, you'll want a diversified portfolio, and the best way to do this is to invest in index funds.
 While many people pick individual stocks when investing in the stock market, investing in index funds allows you to invest fractions of shares across hundreds of companies.
-This will help you grow your retirement savings steadily over many years and you'll retire financially heathier.
+This will help you grow your retirement savings steadily over many years, and you'll retire financially healthier.

 - Are You Investing For The Long Term?
 Here's Why You Should